From Dark Corner to DOT-COM:

 their campaign strategies.
 Once they have some evidence on which to base their

-strategies for increasing or lowering turnout, their expenditures on
+strategies for increasing or lowering turnout, their expenditures on television

-discourage wider use of OLV.
+of OLV.

 The public who uses the Internet probably does not know